OpenNebula/vOneCloud-docs/source/opennebula_basics/explore.rst

  - Access to a curated catalog of ready to use appliances, the `OpenNebula public marketplace <http://marketplace.opennebula.systems>`__, as well as the possibility to create :onedoc:`private marketplaces <advanced_components/marketplace/index.html>`.

  - :onedoc:`NSX support <deployment/vmware_infrastructure_setup/nsx_setup.html>` to leverage the SDN capabilities.
-Both NSX-t and NSX-v are supported.
+Both NSX-t and NSX-v are supported, and integrated with the :onedoc:`Security Group <operation/network_management/security_groups.html>` functionality.

  - Different :onedoc:`authentication <deployment/authentication_setup/index.html>` backends other than the native OpenNebula authentication.